 - How do you measure improvement?

-- What are your qualification?
+- What is your qualification?
 How were you trained?

 As described by the Academy of Nutrition and Dietetics, Registered Dietitian Nutritionists (RDNs) have met academic and professional requirements established by the Commission on Dietetic Registration, the Academy’s credentialing agency.
 This includes earning a bachelor’s degree from a regionally accredited college or university and completing an accredited, pre-professional experience program.
 RDNs must also pass a rigorous national level examination and complete continuing education requirements to maintain their credential.
 Some RDNs hold advanced degrees and additional certifications in specialized areas of practice.”
-Dietitians can work in many different fields including health care systems, home health care, foodservice, business, research, and educational organizations.
-In hospitals, dietitians provide medical nutrition therapy (MNT) to treat a very large range of chronic conditions, illnesses, or injuries (think of diabetes, liver disease, kidney disease, heart disease, inflammatory bowel disease, cancer, etc.) An RDN must abide by a professional code of ethics in order to maintain their licensure and registration.
+Dietitians can work in many different fields including healthcare systems, home health care, food service, business, research, and educational organizations.
+In hospitals, dietitians provide medical nutrition therapy (MNT) to treat an extensive range of chronic conditions, illnesses, or injuries (think of diabetes, liver disease, kidney disease, heart disease, inflammatory bowel disease, cancer, etc.) An RDN must abide by a professional code of ethics to maintain their licensure and registration.
 An RDN can attain specialist certification in pediatric nutrition, renal nutrition, gerontological nutrition, oncology nutrition, or sports dietetics.
-A Certified Nutrition Support Clinician is an advanced practitioner able to tailor the amount, type, and route of nutrition (enteral nutrition or parenteral nutrition) to each patient to improve outcomes, minimize infections, and allow patients to maintain their lifestyle as much as possible.
+A Certified Nutrition Support Clinician is an advanced practitioner able to tailor the amount, type, and route of feeding (enteral nutrition or parenteral nutrition) to each patient to improve outcomes, minimize infections, and allow patients to maintain their lifestyle as much as possible.